Flameborn/Kiramoji/README.md

 First and foremost, you will need a webserver.
 Apache is a good choice, or [Caddy](https://caddyserver.com) if you prefer something more modern and awesome.
 When you download it, you will need the [http.cgi](https://caddyserver.com/docs/http.cgi) middleware.
 Add it in the plugins section.

 Kareha does not require much, it should work on most distributions out of the box.
-The only exception is Perl's CGI module.
-You can use a package manager, such as cpan or cpanminus to install it.
+The only exceptions are Perl's CGI and utf8::all modules.
+You can use a package manager, such as cpan or cpanminus to install them.

 In case your server does not come with Perl by default, you can install it via your package manager.
 Refer to its documentation for help, usually _man packageManagerName_ will do the trick.